 Providing your child with the ultimate care and safety is our number one priority at camp.
 Facilities and policies have been constructed to provide a thorough and consistently safe program.
 During Orientation and Staff Training, all staff are trained in safety rules and expectations for all aspects of camp life.
 Safety regulations are posted and practiced by all campers and staff.
-Please talk to your campers about the importance of following safety rules and appropriate risk-taking.

 Camp Timberlane is accredited by the Ontario Camping Association (OCA).
 Camp membership in the OCA is not automatic: any camp seeking OCA accreditation must undergo a two-year provisional period, during which time it is visited by OCA representatives each year, and must meet all standards before being accepted for full membership.
 Once a camp achieves full membership, it receives a visit every four years.
 Our camp voluntarily adheres to over 400 separate standards dealing with all aspects of a camp’s operation: health & safety, leadership, food service and maintenance, staffing, programming, and administration.

 We feel a keen sense of responsibility for the health and safety of your child and as such we employ the following health procedures during camp.
 Our medical staff confers with cabin counselors on the daily health habits of the children in their cabins, and they also advise the administration regarding all health and safety matters.